nyusterndatabootcamp/book/intro_to_numpy.md

-Intereting, it only returns one number which is the sum of all the elements of the array.
+Interesting, it only returns one number which is the sum of all the elements of the array.

 But can we perform row or column sum?